khalid-hussain/shaheen/chap16.md

 Abdullah its leader but along with Abu Abdullah the traitors also came into the field and his victories transformed to defeats."

-"Moosa!
+"Musa!
 If you have come here with an invitation of jihad, then you won't be disappointed but despite all these incidents do we still have to carry the coffins of Abu Abdullah and his companions?
 Rest assured that we are not the type who would close their eyes to an ensuing flood but instead of sitting in